This article demonstrates how you can use Levenshtein distance to recognize handwriting characters.

 For more details, please read the code and explanation below.

 charec-0.3.zip (2020-07-05, 4.8kb)

 charec-0.2.zip (2017-10-06, 47.9kb)

 This is essentially how charec works.
-It takes a set of strokes traced by a mouse cursor, and compare their similarity by inputting them into Levenshtein distance function.
+It takes a set of strokes traced by a pointer, and compare their similarity by passing them to a Levenshtein distance function.